Argentina–Brazil relations: Football

-Both Argentina and Brazil men's national teams are the most prominent members of the CONMEBOL being very successful teams and being the two South American teams with most appearances in the FIFA World Cup, and facing in the Copa America, with Brazil and Argentina facing each other in major tournaments, it sparked a rivalry between them.
+Both Argentina and Brazil men's national teams are the most prominent members of the CONMEBOL being very successful teams and being the two South American teams with most appearances in the FIFA World Cup, and facing in the Copa América, with Brazil and Argentina facing each other in major tournaments, it sparked a rivalry between them.

 State visits

 Since 2003, Presidential meetings are held every six months alternately in each country, and besides those there are more for other reasons (UNASUR, Mercosur, G20, etc.).